rmarscher/react-docs/source/cache-updates.md

 order: 7
 ---

-Assigning object identifiers to your result objects using `dataIdFromObject` allows Apollo Client to reactively tell your queries about update your queries with results when new information becomes available.
+Within Apollo Client, we can specify a function through the `dataIdFromObject` option in order to give object identifiers to objects that our queries return.
+These allow Apollo Client to figure out when two different results actually point to exactly the same object.
+These object identifiers also allow Apollo Client to reactively tell your queries about update your queries with results when new information becomes available.
 But, in some cases, just using `dataIdFromObject` is not enough for your application UI to get these updates.
 In particular, if you want to add something to a list of objects or if there are some objects that you can't assign an object identifier to, you should use either `fetchMore` or `updateQueries` in order to make sure that the queries on your page are updated with the right information and your UI updates correctly.

 ## `fetchMore`